The-alpha-male/pdfreader.py/README.md

-# pdfreader.py
+## pdfreader.py

-a simple pdf reader
+A simple pdf reader using Python